24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

-Planning the ultimate road trip through the Pacific Northwest?
-Be sure to carve out at least one day in Portland, Oregon.
-As its motto, “Keep Portland Weird,” hints, Oregon’s biggest city offers plenty of surprises for travelers.
+Whenever I’m planning a road trip through the Pacific Northwest, I always try to carve out at least one day in Portland, Oregon.
+As its motto, “Keep Portland Weird,” hints, Oregon’s biggest city never fails to surprise me on every visit.

 Fuel up on craft coffee in Downtown Portland

-Start your one day in Portland in search of the city’s famous gourmet coffee.
-Portland is well-known for its undying love of java.
-And as you roam the streets of Downtown Portland, craft roasters and trendy coffee shops are never far away.
+Let’s start our morning in Portland in search of the city’s famous gourmet coffee.
+I knew before my first visit that Portland is well-known for its undying love of java.
+When I first roamed the streets of Downtown Portland, I quickly discovered that craft roasters and trendy coffee shops are never far away here!

-For the classic Portland roastery experience, check out Stumptown Coffee Roasters.
-With several locations spread around the city, they’re a local favorite.
+For the classic Portland roastery experience, I’d suggest checking out Stumptown Coffee Roasters.
+With several locations spread around the city, this chain is a local favorite.
+(And after sipping on a handful of their brews, I’d agree.)

 Stumptown Coffee Roasters

-On this Portland itinerary, the Stumptown Coffee Roasters on SW Harvey Milk Street is the most convenient location.
 Grab a cup of their fresh-roasted fair-trade coffee and a snack to fuel up for the day.
+(My vote is for the pistachio croissants.)

-Another popular option in Downtown Portland is Case Study Coffee Roasters on SW 10th Avenue.
-This micro-roaster & cafe delights coffee connoisseurs with its superb craft coffee and baked goods.
+Another popular option I’ve found in Downtown Portland is Case Study Coffee Roasters on SW 10th Avenue (map).
+This micro-roaster & cafe delights coffee connoisseurs with its superb craft coffee and baked goods selection.

 Unleash your inner bookworm at Powell’s City of Books